mariotoffia/goasciidoc/README.md

 goasciidoc -o docs.adoc --type-links external --highlighter goasciidoc
 ```

 That's it!
-You now have beautiful documentation with clickable type links and syntax highlighting.
+You now have documentation with clickable type links and syntax highlighting.

 ### Customization